-In addition, the Commission awarded Triage contracts to four local agencies that are operating school-based Triage programs: the counties of Humboldt, Riverside, Sacramento, and San Luis Obispo.
+In addition, the Commission awarded Triage contracts to five local agencies that are operating school-based Triage programs: the city of Berkeley and the counties of Humboldt, Riverside, Sacramento, and San Luis Obispo.

 A statewide evaluation of these programs will be conducted to understand the link between implementation and outcomes, as well as the lessons learned in developing a roadmap for other communities to follow.
 Opportunities for training and technical assistance can be leveraged with Triage grants to build learning communities statewide.